 As a recognised NOCN centre, Highfield Hub will offer a range of courses and qualification options on an individualised basis to adults living within MHC services who have a range of Learning Disabilities and Autism Spectrum Disorders.
+Qualifications include, maths and English, individual living skills, skills for education, training and personal development.

 Louise Blackhurst, Head of Resident Learning, Education and Development at MHC said “Many people with learning disabilities and Autism Spectrum Disorders are unable to access learning opportunities.
 The centre will open doors for people who may not have been able to cope with the pressure of attending colleges or other centres in large groups of learners”.